sharife/goldenthread-v2/site/content/productions/ecstasy-a-waterfable.md

 date: 2009-06-23T23:05:00.000Z
 start: 2009-07-23T23:05:00.000Z
 end: 2009-08-16T23:05:00.000Z
 heading: Water is life.
 Water is memory.
-Water constitutes 75% of who we are.
 What happens when water changes?
 description: Golden Thread Productions is proud to present the world premiere of **Ecstasy | a waterfable**, a new play commissioned to Bay Area theatre artist Denmo Ibrahim and directed by Evren Odcikin.
 In **Ecstasy**, stories are